How to Plan a 2015-2021 WRX Build

-The goal is the somewhat vague picture that sets the plan in motion.
-To start with my WRX, I have to sit down and figure out what I want from this car.
-It is going to be a daily driver for the foreseeable future, so reliability is extremely important to me.
+The goal can be a somewhat vague picture that sets the plan in motion.
+With my WRX, I have to figure out what I want from this car.
+It's going to be a daily driver for the foreseeable future, so reliability is extremely important to me.
 In other words I’ll be sticking to modifications I know will be safe on the stock block.
 That isn’t to say I don’t accept the risks of modifying the car, but I will be doing so with the intention of maintaining as much reliability as possible.

 My goal for the car is to make as much power as I can reliably on the stock engine.
 I’ll be aiming for 350 to 375whp.
 I want the car to perform as well in the corners as it does out of the corners, but I don’t want to sacrifice too much ride quality in the process.
 I also want it to look as good as it performs.

 While I’m not aiming to have the fastest FA20DIT powered WRX in the world, there may come a time in the future where a motor build comes into play and more power will be desired.
 So, I will also be keeping this in mind as I move forward.

 After you’ve established a goal, you can start to prioritize your wish list and order of operations.

 For me, my first priority is power.
 Being at a much higher altitude here in Denver, CO, my car runs much slower than everyone else at or near sea level.
 In order to reclaim some of that lost power, my first priority is going to be based around the engine.

 But even knowing that I want to start with the engine isn’t good enough.
 Where in the engine should I start?
 Since I know that pretty much any power mod I install will require tuning, my first choice needs to address that.
 I chose the Cobb Tuning Accessport.
 Not only does this device allow me to make more power immediately, it also opens the door to making more power in the future as well.